cheng2zhang/tempering/prog/NAMD/README.thstat.md

 Our fix is to simply abandon the invalid temperature transition and keep the old adaptive temperature, just as one would do in a failed Monte Carlo move.

+#### Issuing a warning for using adaptive tempering with the original velocity rescaling

+The orginal velocity rescaling does not sample a canonical distribution.
+Therefore, it should not be used with adaptive tempering for production runs.

 #### Miscellaneous modifications

-  * Allowing adaptTempInFile and adaptTempBins to be set simultaneously, the former overrides the latter.
-  * Adding the inverse temperature as the first column of the restart file.
+  * Adding the inverse temperature as the first column of the restart file (due to Justin).
+  * Adding the option `adaptTempWindowSize` to adjust the window size of integral identity (due to Justin).
+  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).
+  * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously, the former overrides the latter.
   * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
   * Throwing out an exception when reading from the restart file fails.
-  * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).

-#### Issuing a warning for using adaptive tempering with the original velocity rescaling

-The orginal velocity rescaling does not sample a canonical distribution.
-Therefore, it should not be used with adaptive tempering for production runs.

 #### Integrating the Langevin-style velocity rescaling thermostat and Nose-Hoover thermostat